AUTOMATIC1111/stable-diffusion-webui-extensions/README.md

 A list of available `tags` can be found at the top of index.json

-- The `online` tag is **required** for any extension that connections to external server during regular use aside from one time downloading of assets.
+- `online` tag is **Required** for any extension that connections to external server during regular use aside from one time downloading of assets.

-- The `ads` tag is **required** for any extension that contains advertisements or self-advertisement in the extension itself.
+- `ads` tag is **Required** for any extension that contains advertisements or self-advertisement in the extension itself.

-- The `localization` tag is for localization files only, not for extension that adds localization functionalities such as translator.
+- `localization` tag is for localization files only, not for extension that adds localization functionalities such as translator.

-- The `installed` tag it is used internally by webui and not to be used for extension categorization.
+- `installed` tag it is used internally by webui and not to be used for extension categorization.

 ## Notes